ravi46931/dbautomatepkg/README.md

 # Project Description
 ## About
-**dbconnector** is a Python package that provides flexible, interactive and expressive data manipulation with databases.
+**dbautomate** is a Python package that provides flexible, interactive and expressive data manipulation with databases.
 It designed to make working with "relational" and "non-relational" databases seamless, interactive and efficient, provides a flexible and scalable solution for diverse data storage and retrievel needs.

 ## Table of Contents